ORoPO is voluntary, open and non-profit.

 Presently, Vice President, IP and Litigation at Arm responsible for IP strategy and worldwide litigation membership in standards setting organizations and through contributions to open source software.

 Previously an engineer with extensive experience with computer BIOS development and high-speed I/O interfaces.

 Matt McBrien is currently Head of Patents at BAE Systems, where he is responsible for the patent portfolio arising from BAE Systems’ UK businesses.
 He and his team work across the wide range of technologies relevant to the aerospace and defence industries, identifying and protecting the inventions developed by the engineers working on some of the UK’s largest engineering projects.
 In addition, he advises on the exploitation and enforcement of patent rights both in the UK and other territories.
 He is a Chartered and European Patent Attorney and holds a doctorate degree in solid state physics.

-Mr Minhas leads the patent group, responsible for protecting and enhancing the value of Microsoft’s technology and business through IP strategy, risk mitigation and management of its worldwide patent portfolio.
-Since joining Microsoft, he has led groups of experts that assess and execute patent acquisition opportunities, analyse patents for strategic purposes and implement IP strategies for Microsoft’s various businesses and licensing programmes.
+Isabella Fu serves as the Chief Patent Counsel for Microsoft.
+Ms. Fu leads the patent group, responsible for protecting and enhancing the value of Microsoft’s technology and business through IP strategy, risk mitigation and management of its worldwide patent portfolio.

 Sir Nigel is an academic and commentator in the field of open data, artificial intelligence, computer and web science.
 During his distinguished career, he has worked in philosophy, psychology and linguistics.